 Challenge number Detail of challenge 4 Assistant Principal Assessments and observations with KS3 students indicate that disadvantaged students generally have lower levels of reading comprehension than peers.
 This impacts their progress in all subjects.
 (Teaching and Learning) On entry to year 7 in the last 3 years, between 30-50% of our disadvantaged students arrive below age-related expectations compared to 20-44% of their peers.
 5 Vice Principal (Inclusion) Our internal data over the last 3 years and observations have identified low level disruption in lessons to be more common in our disadvantaged students than in the non-disadvantaged.
 This is partly driven by lost time in school due to the Covid pandemic and therefore a lack of routine and reduced opportunities for praise.
+PP students account for 38% of suspensions in term 1 of 2023.
+PP students are also over-represented in students being sent to Reflection, and in the application of Behaviour points.
+The gap between PP/non-PP has increased in the past academic year.
 Analysis of data has been complicated by the significant time lost due to covid, and the consequent 'bubble situation' in school.
 We have therefore analysed terms 1 & 2 for academic year 2020/2021, and the last full pre-covid year, 2018/2019.
 We have looked at students with over five demerits over this period, and as a percentage of the PP/non-PP numbers.
 For the 2018/2019 period, over the academic year, there is on average a 4% differential term on term between advantaged/disadvantaged students.
 A similar pattern emerges for the analysis of terms 1 and 2 for the 2020/2021 academic year.
 What this data does not take account of is the number of disadvantaged students who are not reflected in the data, as they do not meet the criteria for PP; however, a significant number of students have been impacted by ACES and/or have additional learning needs.
 If we were to take these numbers into account the differential would be even greater.
 The exclusion data paints a similar picture; out of 37 fixed term exclusions during the academic year 2018/2019, 11 students were from disadvantaged backgrounds (8% of target group), whilst 26 were from non-disadvantaged backgrounds (3.6% of target group).
 For the academic year, 2020/2021, for term 1, of 10 suspensions, 6 were students from disadvantaged backgrounds (2.4%), with 4 students from non-disadvantaged backgrounds 0.4%).
 6 Assistant Principal (Achievement and Our extra-curricular activity audits prior to the Covid pandemic indicate that our disadvantaged students are less likely to participate in voluntary clubs and activities.
 This leads to our disadvantaged students having a reduced cultural capital compared to our non-disadvantaged students.
 Progression) 72 - 90% of disadvantaged students took part in extra-curricular activities between the years of 2016 and 2019 compared to 85 - 93% of non-disadvantaged students.